tom-seddon/b2/doc/Building-on-Unix.md

 - Xcode

+## Additional prerequisites for video writing

-There are additional dependencies for video writing, which are optional.
-The project will build without these, but video writing won't be available.
+These are optional. b2 will build without them, but video writing won't be available.

-- FFmpeg libs (I used `ffmpeg @4.2.1_2+gpl2` from MacPorts)
+- FFmpeg libs (should work with FFmpeg 4 or above)

-Video writing on macOS is experimental.
+Yuu can get these from MacPorts or Homebrew.

 # Linux prerequisites